Nanabanana Cream Pie

 - Chantilly Cream (recipe follows)

-- Place a layer of banana slices inside the bottom of the cooled pie shell.
+Place a layer of banana slices inside the bottom of the cooled pie shell; keep some slices to layer on top.

-- Arrange banana slices over the top of the filling in whatever pattern you like.
+Arrange the set-aside banana slices over the top of the filling in whatever pattern you like.

 Cookie Crumb Crust